Arrow icon

 Final Thoughts

 Cats may consume cat grass without harm and do it instinctively rather than because they are ill and wish to vomit.
-The easiest approach to make sure your cat isn't unintentionally ingesting any hazardous substances is to grow your own.
+The easiest approach to ensure your cat isn't unintentionally ingesting any hazardous substances is to grow your own.
 Try cat grass as a simple-to-grow, nutritious addition to your cat's diet.

 Do you have any questions about your cat?
-Talk to one of our Pet Experts and get customized advice by submitting a request in our Mavyn websiteMavyn app or Mavyn Pet page.
+Talk to one of our Pet Experts and get customized advice by submitting a request on our Mavyn website.